New methodologies for automated modeling of the dynamic behavior of large biological networks

 Limitations of Current Models

-Despite recent progress, these cutting-edge ODEs only model transport in steady state and remain limited regarding the amount and complexity of dynamic transport mechanisms.
-It is often not clear which kinetic relation is most suitable.
+Despite recent progress, these cutting-edge ODEs only model transport in steady state and remain limited regarding the amount and complexity of dynamic transport mechanisms as it is often not clear which kinetic relation is most suitable.
 This limitation is due to the manual and labor-intensive approaches to construct the ODEs, which critically hinder their application in quantitative toxicity assessment in key industrial settings like drug development.

 Project Overview

-In AUTOMATHIC, I will leverage and combine my expertise in mathematical modeling and machine learning to develop an integrated framework for automated ODE structure identification, parameter estimation, and model evaluation.
-The focus will be on cell transport and signaling, which is the timely leap forward needed to create large dynamic models and transform the field.
+In AUTOMATHIC, I will leverage and combine my expertise in mathematical modeling and machine learning to develop an integrated framework for automated ODE structure identification, parameter estimation, and model evaluation, focusing on cell transport and signaling.
+This is the timely leap forward needed to create large dynamic models and transform the field.

 Methodology